-The battleship Model 1936 mountings had more complex loading arrangements and used hydro-pneumatic chain rammers on extensions from the cradles.
+- ^The battleship Model 1936 mountings had complex loading arrangements and used hydro-pneumatic chain rammers on extensions from the cradles.
 These were intended to permit loading at any angle over the full elevation range of -10 / +90 degrees, but in fact loading was difficult or impossible beyond +45 degrees.
-As a result, the maximum elevation was reduced to +75 degrees.
+As a result, the maximum elevation was reduced to +75 degrees and the guns probably needed to be lowered to +45 degrees to be loaded.
 Postwar modifications increased the maximum elevation to +85 degrees.

 - ^Richelieu had delay coils fitted to the center gun of each mount around 1948 in an effort to reduce dispersion.
 Ward Léonard RPC systems were fitted post-war to Richelieu and Jean Bart.

-- ^The Model 1936 DP mountings intended for the De Grasse class had significant differences than the ones used for the Richelieu class.
+- ^The Model 1936 DP mountings intended for the De Grasse class were similar in design to the battleship mountings but had significant differences.
 They had a lower maximum elevation, which reduced the depth of the gun wells and thus made the mountings more compact.
 The three hoists for each gun were oriented longitudinally, which meant the guns could be closer together, thus reducing the width of the gunhouse.